jmetzger/training-mysql-windows/_README.md

 SOURCE_LOG_POS=156
 FOR CHANNEL 'replicant-1';

+## 5. start replica
+START REPLICA FOR CHANNEL 'replicant-1'

-## 5. Check on slave if you succeeded
+## 6. Check on slave if you succeeded
 show replica status;
 ## or
 show slave status;